doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

 Hello, world!
 ```

-We can also check that these files can indeed work with the usual functions that work with file descriptors.
-And that, indeed, closed files won't be accessible by the child.
+In the snippet above we have demonstrated how to make use of the standard low level functions to open and close files.
+Now let's demonstrate that the same functions can be used to work with stdio files.
+As well as that, let's demonstrate that indeed if a file, even one of stdio files, is closed, it won't be copied by Linux kernel to the forked process.

 ```zig
 pub fn main() !void {